 David and I looked at each other.

-I still remember that look.
-It took less than a second, but an entire conversation passed through it.
+It was less than a second, but an entire conversation passed through that one glance.

 This is real.